 - Pope Gregory XI issues five papal bulls to denounce the doctrines of English theologian John Wycliffe.

-- Brussels massacre: Several Jews are murdered and the rest of the Jewish community is banished from Brussels, Belgium, for allegedly desecrating consecrated Host.
+- Brussels massacre: Hundreds of Jews are murdered and the rest of the Jewish community is banished from Brussels, Belgium, for allegedly desecrating consecrated Host.

 - Serbian King Stefan Uroš I and the Republic of Venice sign a peace treaty.